ballonyi/ScriptR/README.md

 /
 ```

-Create script using exclude and where clause
+Create script using exclude and "where" clause
 ```sql
 declare
     l_clob clob;